luantrongtran/envobservers_mobile/README.md

 # EnvObserver

-EnvObserver is a a hobby project I created to record temperature, humidity, and soil moisture.
+EnvObserver is an IOT project to record temperature, humidity, and soil moisture.
 This has 3 modules:

 *   [EnvObserver_arduino](https://github.com/luantrongtran/envobserver_arduino): which is an Arduino project (Arduino wifi board + sensors) to record temperature, humidity and soil moisture
 *   [EnvObserver](https://github.com/luantrongtran/envobserver): web services to which is the endpoint where Arduino units upload data